ranibb/TypeScript-Playground/README.md

     class into a generic List class, you might wonder what to do with the managerFilter method which doesn't obviously make sense in a different context.

-• Remove the method managerFilter from the Class and provide a generic function singleValueFilter
+• Remove the method manager Filter from the Class and provide a generic function singleValueFilter

+    Write a generic function singleValueFilter which returns a generic filter.
+A singleValueFilter is a filter that selects element by the condition that a single attribute matches a single value, like in our case of the manager filter where we selected employees where the attribute managementPosition has a value of true.

+    Take care to define the parameters for the attribute and the value which we will need in the generic function in a type-Safeway.
+So, don't use a type any.
+When done, test the function by generating two different Employee filters and apply them on the Employee data.

 • Allow multiple filters to be supplied in the applyFilter method